kelhallaoui/MRI_DataManager/README.md

 dataManager.compile_dataset(params)
 ```

 The resulting file is a .h5 database that is stored in the experiments folder.
-The extracted features are stored in batches with keys formated as **subset_identifier_ix**, subset is ${train, validation, test}$, the identifier is ${k_space, image, label}$ (this will differ based on the feature_option) and ix is the index of the batch.
+The extracted features are stored in batches with keys formated as **subset_identifier_ix**, subset is {train, validation, test}, the identifier is {k_space, image, label} (this will differ based on the feature_option) and ix is the index of the batch.

+---
+# Acknowledgements

+We ask that any works which use this package for feature extraction acknowledge the authors of MRI DataManager Karim El Hallaoui and Anson Leung.

 ---